ana2pn/Proffy-NextLevelWeek-2/README.md

 the values and the contatct stays available to who wants to learn.

 To run this project:
+- Make the download or clone this repository
 - Get inside the folder Proffy-NextLevelWeek
 - Run in the terminal `npm run dev `
 - Go to your web browser and, in address bar type http://localhost:5500/